rockholla/go-http-api/README.md

     * Increments your project version (in package.json) based on whether or not it's a major, minor, or patch release
     * Creates a release commit then merges with the `master` branch, creates a tag based on package.json version
     * (Attempts to push branches/tags to git origin, warns if no push access)
-    * Deploys the Go HTTP API to the AWS EKS cluster, a Kubernetes DaemonSet fronted by a Load-balanced Service
+    * Deploys the Go HTTP API to the AWS EKS cluster, a Kubernetes [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) fronted by a Load-balanced Service
 4. Linting, testing, and building scripts are also available for running individually via `npm run ...`.
 See `package.json` for all available.

+After running `./clia cicd release`, the log will let you know the endpoint for your deploy.

 ## Additional Notes